-Master Plan Existing Network Proposed Network Upgrade Plan size and connecting infrastructure.
-Pumps can be increased in size as part of accommodated by replacement of the existing pumps and connection of pipe to recycled. asset life A large increase to the local smaller pipe network to service the increased dwellings would be required due to existing setup for large lot industries.
-Adjustment to the existing pump station will be required due to its location in the high-density residential zone, by way of updating odour controls.
-Relocation of SP0067 will be a highly complex and costly exercise due to the significance of the asset, the topography of the Camellia-Rosehill Precinct and the risks associated with contamination, flooding and ground conditions.
-The proposed land use changes will require the existing Odour Control unit (OCU) at SP0067 to be replaced with a new OCU (i.e., Activated Carbon or Biotrickling filter).
+Master Plan Existing Network Proposed Network Upgrade Plan The proposed land use changes will require the existing Odour Control unit (OCU) at SP0067 to be replaced with a new OCU (i.e., Activated Carbon or Biotrickling filter).
 Additional odour control measures may also be required depending on the extent of proposed development to contain 2 OU odour contours away from residential land.
-Recycled Wa ter There is an existing recycled water system within the Precinct and opportunities are there to extend supply to limited customers and this would be explored.
+Refer to Air and Odour Implementation Report Recycled Water There is an existing recycled water system within the Precinct and opportunities are there to extend supply to limited customers and this would be explored.
 The existing tanks and pump system may be upgraded to allow additional customers to connect to recycled water.
 Sydney Water is also investigating a new treatment facility nearby and this will provide opportunity to provide recycled water service to the entire proposed development in the future.
-Communicati Minor communications and optic fibre cables within the Precinct.
+Communications Minor communications and optic fibre cables within the Precinct.
 Existing infrastructure catering specifically to the current needs.
 Additional capacity would be required to be installed throughout the Precinct.
 New conduits and pits would be required along all major roads with Fibre optic cabling installed to cater for the increased demands.
 New mobile antennae would be installed ideally on top of the proposed residential/mixed use buildings or low-lying areas would require stand-alone towers.
 NBN Rollout has been completed in this area, but cables likely to require upgrading to cater for increased demand.